LordFlashmeow/Py3Dict/README.md

 # PyLexicon: A Dictionary Module for Python

-PyLexicon is an updated and streamlined dictionary module for Python 3 to get meanings, synonyms, antonyms, and translations.
-It uses [WordNet](https://wordnet.princeton.edu/) for definitions, [Thesaurus.com](http://www.thesaurus.com/) for synonyms and antonyms, and [Google Translate](https://translate.google.com/) for translations.
+PyLexicon is an updated and streamlined dictionary module for Python 3 to get meanings, synonyms, and antonyms,.
+It uses [WordNet](https://wordnet.princeton.edu/) for definitions, and [Thesaurus.com](http://www.thesaurus.com/) for synonyms and antonyms.

 This module uses `requests` and `BeautifulSoup4` as dependencies.